selfrefactor/rambda/files/DIFFERENCES_WITH_RAMDA.md

 - Naming of methods that doesn't match developer's expectation, such as `R.chain`, which should be called `flatMap`.

-- Naming of methods is sometimes too generic to be remembered such as `R.update`/`R.insert`.
+- Naming of methods is sometimes too generic to be remembered such as `R.update`, `R.modify`.

 ## The goals of Rambda are